Swiss offer military bunkers as art storage answer

 Missile bunkers can be adapted to hold paintings as they are climate-controlled and highly secure, the main requirements for art storage, according Paul Williamson, commercial director at London-based art logistics firm Constantine.

-Buying and converting a bunker could also be cheaper than building a vault from scratch, which can cost between 15 million and 20 million pounds, Williamson said.
+Buying and converting a bunker could also be cheaper than building a vault from scratch, which can cost between 15 million and 20 million pounds ($24-$32 million), Williamson said.

 BUNKERS FOR SALE